IntersectMBO/cardano-db-sync/doc/schema.md

 ### `constitution`

-A table for constitutiona attached to a GovActionProposal.
+A table for constitution attached to a GovActionProposal.
 New in 13.2-Conway.

 * Primary Id: `id`